Quickly exit this site by pressing the Escape key Leave this site

 County lines is the name given to drug dealing where organised criminal groups (OCGs) use phone lines to move and supply drugs, usually from cities into smaller towns and rural areas.

-They exploit vulnerable people, including children and those with mental health or addiction issues, by recruiting them to distribute the drugs, often referred to as ‘drug running’.
+They exploit vulnerable people, including children and those with mental health or addiction issues, by recruiting them to distribute the drugs.
+This is often referred to as ‘drug running’.
+Criminals may also use a vulnerable person’s home as their base of operations.
+This is known as ‘cuckooing’.

 There are several signs to look out for that may indicate someone is involved in county lines: